Stop the Execution of Edward Busby in Texas

 Texas Board of Pardons and Paroles & Governor Greg Abbott

 Texas' aggressive execution schedule marks it as an outlier in its use of the death penalty while the majority of other states are on a downward trend of executions.
-In 2019, Texas accounted for 9 of the nation's 22 executions, and in 2020 it was one of only two states to put anyone to death during the pandemic.
+In the last few years, Texas has been one of only a handful of states that have carried out death sentences - and it continues to do so targeting the poor, the mentally ill and people of color.

 Please sign the petition asking Governor Abbott and the Texas Board of Pardons and Paroles to do everything within their power to stop this execution, including issuing a stay, and seeking a path to clemency in the case.